Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 Please note that additional third-party terms and conditions may apply to Content you download, copy, purchase, or use.

+If you delete Content, we’ll use reasonable efforts to remove it from public view, but you acknowledge that cached versions of the Content or references to the Content may not be immediately unavailable.

 5\.
 Fees, Payment, and Renewal
 ------------------------------